davidferret/Commission-Calculator/README.md

 # Commission Calculator

-This program calculates employee commissions based on sales, categorizes them into salary ranges, and generates a report.

-- **Commission Calculation**: Computes earnings as a base salary of $200 plus 9% commission on sales.
-- **Salary Range Distribution**: Categorizes employees based on their commission earnings.
-- **Report Generation**: Saves commission statistics to a text file.
-- **User-Friendly Input Handling**: Allows multiple employee sales entries before generating the final report.
+This C project is designed to help you calculate employee commissions based on sales and categorize them into different salary ranges.
+The way it works is by taking the sales data you input, calculating the earnings with a base salary of $200 plus 9% commission on sales, and then categorizing employees based on their commission earnings.
+The program also generates a report and saves commission statistics to a text file.
+You can enter sales data for multiple employees before generating the final report.
+I created this project to simplify commission calculations for businesses.
+Inspired by the need for quick and accurate payroll management, I wanted to provide a tool that makes it easy for you to track and categorize employee earnings based on their performance.

-## Example Usage
+## Example Output
 ```
 Enter employee gross sales (-1 to end): 5000
 Employee Commission is $650.00